theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 **Tip:** It is recommended to test a yunIO service in a REST client before integrating it with Power Automate, see [Running a yunIO Service in Swagger Inspector](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-swagger-inspector) or [Running a yunIO Service in Postman](https://kb.theobald-software.com/yunio/running-a-yunio-service-in-postman).

 ### Other Prerequisites
-When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway is needed to tunnel the connection e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
+- When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway is to tunnel the connection is recommended, e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
-You decide which gateway solution you want to use.<br> If you choose the **Microsoft On-premises data gateway**, install and configure the gateway before proceeding to the next steps.
+For more information about yunIO networking settings, see [yunIO Networking Scenarios](https://kb.theobald-software.com/yunio/networking).

 ### Configuring a yunIO Custom Connector in Power Automate

 1. Open the section **Data > Custom Connectors** in Power Automate and click on **+ New custom connector**.